duxiaofeng-github/preact-responder-event-plugin/README.md

 # Usage

-You only need to add some aliases in your webpack config to replace the `react-native`, `react`, `react-dom` implicitly. of course you need to install `react-native-web` and `preact` first.
+You only need to add some aliases in your webpack config to replace the `react-native`, `react`, `react-dom` implicitly.
+Of course you need to install `react-native-web` and `preact` first.

 ```
   resolve: {